Does Your Credit Score Affect Your Mortgage Rate and Application?

 Factors That Can Lower Your Credit Score

-While a robust credit score can enhance one’s mortgage opportunities, several factors can detrimentally affect this rating, potentially complicating the process of securing favorable mortgage terms.
+While a robust credit score can enhance one’s mortgage opportunities, several factors can detrimentally affect this rating, potentially complicating the process of securing favourable mortgage terms.

 Late or missed payments on bills are primary culprits, directly impacting your credit score and subsequently affecting your chances of obtaining a desirable mortgage rate.
 High levels of debt relative to income can also be a concern, as it raises doubts about one’s ability to manage monthly payments effectively.